cjtheham/cjtheham/README.md

 You'll mostly find me writing code for amateur radio based applications.
 I no longer do it professionally.
 I also spend my free time hunting for countries on HF radio, and playing Old School Runescape.

-- 🔭 I’m currently working on [dx-logger](https://github.com/cjtheham/dx-logger) - a web-based amateur radio QSO logging platform.
+- 🔭 I’m currently working on too many projects...
-- 🌱 I'm currently studying for a bachelor's in electrical engineering.
+- 🌱 I’m currently studying for a bachelors in Electrical Engineering.
-- 🤔 I'm looking to collaborate on [horace](https://github.com/knights-of-academia/horace) and other Knights of Academia projects.
-- 💬 Ask me about RF communcations and amateur radio!
+- 💬 Ask me about RF and amateur radio applications for programming!
-- 📫 Find me on Twitter: @ww0_cj, or somewhere in the ham radio Discord space.
+- 📫 How to reach me: post on one of my repositories here (this one works!)
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: I can decode morse code in my head!

 <!--